m2osw/snaplogger/README.md

 #### JSON Format

 To support the JSON format you need to be careful with double quotes.
 They need to be escaped.
+(TODO: finish example below)

     {"date":"${date}",